-Reinsurance Agreements-In the normal course of business, the Company seeks to reduce potential losses that may arise from catastrophic events that cause unfavorable underwriting results by reinsuring certain levels of such risk with affiliated reinsurers.
+Reinsurance Agreements - In the normal course of business, the Company seeks to reduce potential losses that may arise from catastrophic events that cause unfavorable underwriting results by reinsuring certain levels of such risk with affiliated reinsurers.
 The Company remains primarily liable as the direct insurer on all risks reinsured.

 The Company has an insolvency-only reinsurance agreement with UHIC, an affiliate of the Company, to provide insolvency protection for its enrollees.
-Reinsurance premiums, which are calculated on a percentage of member premium income, of \$2,667,454 and \$2,537,454 in 2019 and 2018, respectively, are netted against net premium income in the statutory basis statements of operations.
+Reinsurance premiums, which are calculated on a percentage of member premium income, of \$3,179,577 and \$2,667,454 in 2020 and 2019, respectively, are netted against net premium income in the statutory basis statements of operations.
 The Company remains primarily liable as the direct insurer on all risks reinsured.

 The Company has a reinsurance agreement with an affiliated entity, UHIC to cover certain inpatient hospital claims in excess of defined limits.
-Reinsurance premiums, which are calculated on a PMPM basis, of \$26,437,893 and \$24,540,828 in 2019 and 2018 respectively, are netted against net premium income in the statutory basis statements of operations.
-Reinsurance recoveries of \$25,349,256 and \$36,976,805 in 2019 and 2018 respectively, are included in net reinsurance recoveries in the statutory basis statements of operations.
-There were no paid losses recorded as amounts recoverable from reinsurers related to this agreement and \$18,409,942 and \$18,462,343 for unpaid losses are recorded as a reduction to claims unpaid in 2019 and 2018, respectively.
+Reinsurance premiums, which are calculated on a PMPM basis, of \$32,406,249 and \$26,437,893 in 2020 and 2019 respectively, are netted against net premium income in the statutory basis statements of operations.
+Reinsurance recoveries of \$28,480,227 and \$25,349,256 in 2020 and 2019 respectively, are included in net reinsurance recoveries in the statutory basis statements of operations.
+There were \$0 and \$0 of recoveries on paid claims related to this agreement which are included in amounts recoverable from reinsurers and \$21,902,917 and \$18,409,942 for estimated recoveries on unpaid losses which are recorded as a reduction to claims unpaid in 2020 and 2019, respectively, in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 Reinsurance contracts do not relieve the Company from its obligations to policyholders.
 Failure of reinsurers to honor their obligations could result in losses to the Company.

-The Company does not have any unaffiliated reinsurance agreements in place as of December 31, 2019 or 2018.
+The Company does not have any unaffiliated reinsurance agreements in place as of December 31, 2020 or 2019.